 Former US Government Officials

 Our Cuba practice includes attorneys who have served at senior levels of US government and multilateral agencies actively involved in the pressing issues of Latin America, including responsibility for implementing and administering export controls and trade sanctions and national security policy.
-We leverage this experience from our government service to provide real-world, practical advice for our clients -- something especially critical in an area where the government's practice and interpretation can be as important as the text of the applicable statute or regulation.
-Our team includes John Bellinger, former Legal Adviser of the US Department of State; Jeffrey Smith, former General Counsel of the Central Intelligence Agency; Ronald Lee, former General Counsel of the National Security Agency; Samuel Witten, former Deputy Legal Adviser and Acting Assistant Secretary of State for Population, Refugees, and Migration of the US Department of State; John Barker, former Deputy Assistant Secretary for Export Controls of the US Department of State; Baruch Weiss, former Acting Deputy General Counsel of the US Department of Homeland Security and Assistant General Counsel for Enforcement at the US Department of the Treasury; Amy Jeffress, former Chief of the National Security Section in the US Attorney's Office for the District of Columbia, Counselor to the Attorney General for national security and international matters, and Attaché to the US Embassy in London; James W. Cooper, former acting Chief of the National Security Section of the US Attorney's Office of the District of Columbia; Charles Blanchard, former General Counsel of the US Army and US Air Force; Paolo Di Rosa, former Head of Office of Legal Adviser for Western Hemisphere Affairs, US Department of State; Whitney Debevoise, former US Executive Director of the World Bank; and Raul Herrera, former General Counsel for Inter-American Investment Corporation, a multilateral financial institution affiliated with the Inter-American Development Bank.
+We leverage this experience from our government service to provide real-world, practical advice for our clients—something especially critical in an area where the government's practice and interpretation can be as important as the text of the applicable statute or regulation.
+Our team includes John Bellinger, former Legal Adviser of the US Department of State; Ambassador Thomas A. Shannon, Jr., former Under Secretary of State for Political Affairs and Assistant Secretary of State for the Western Hemisphere; Senator Christopher J. Dodd who served on the Senate Foreign Relations Committee for 30 years; Jeffrey Smith, former General Counsel of the Central Intelligence Agency; Ronald Lee, former General Counsel of the National Security Agency; Samuel Witten, former Deputy Legal Adviser and Acting Assistant Secretary of State for Population, Refugees, and Migration of the US Department of State; John Barker, former Deputy Assistant Secretary for Export Controls of the US Department of State; Baruch Weiss, former Acting Deputy General Counsel of the US Department of Homeland Security and Assistant General Counsel for Enforcement at the US Department of the Treasury; Amy Jeffress, former Chief of the National Security Section in the US Attorney's Office for the District of Columbia, Counselor to the Attorney General for national security and international matters, and Attaché to the US Embassy in London; James W. Cooper, former acting Chief of the National Security Section of the US Attorney's Office of the District of Columbia; Charles Blanchard, former General Counsel of the US Army and US Air Force; Paolo Di Rosa, former Head of Office of Legal Adviser for Western Hemisphere Affairs, US Department of State; Whitney Debevoise, former US Executive Director of the World Bank; and Raul Herrera, former General Counsel for Inter-American Investment Corporation, a multilateral financial institution affiliated with the Inter-American Development Bank.

 International Trade – Export Control and Sanctions